 Taxi drivers, due to the nature of their work, rack up pretty serious mileage, often at unsociable hours and in built-up areas, statistically increasing the risk of accident and therefore the price of insurance.

 Often, taxis are quite large, to accommodate a higher number of passengers, and this pushes them up into a higher insurance bracket, further increasing the cost of the premiums on offer.
 This will be particularly relevant if you drive a minibus or Multi-Person Vehicle (MPV).

 You won’t have to pay totally over the odds though to insure your taxi – there are always ways to keep costs down.

 How can I get the cheapest taxi insurance available?

 Aside from choosing a smaller vehicle and building up a no claims bonus, the best way to save money on your taxi insurance is to shop around and compare online.

-Use a taxi insurance comparison service like ours to find the best quotes on the market.
+Use a taxi insurance comparison service like ours to find competitive quotes on the market.
 All you need to do is let us know what kind of policy you’re after and we’ll do the leg work for you, so all you need to do is pick the one you want and start saving right away.